'Not the time for surprises' - Sergio Lobera wants Mumbai City to be loyal to their style of play | Goal.com

 "I believe in my squad and I'm sure in the next game we can show some difference.
 It was a bad day in the office and sometimes these situations happen but the most important thing is not to repeat the same situation again.
 I think when you have to play the remaining two games for the top spot, you need to manage the level of motivation.

 "There is a lot of motivation for my players because they want to finish in the best position possible.
 We are very close to achieving this.
 Sometimes, it's not about motivation because when you have less motivation it's a problem and when you have too much motivation it's also a problem.
-Finally, you need to be smart, read the game well, be ready in good and bad moments and play as a team," the Mumbai City coach concluded.
+Finally, you need to be smart, read the game well, be ready in good and bad moments and play as a team," Lobera concluded.